Personalized Medicine’s 20th Anniversary: From Promise to Practice

 Michael J. Pellini, M.D.

-Mike is a Managing Partner of Section 32, a venture capital fund investing at the frontiers of technology and healthcare.
-Prior to joining Section 32 in 2017, he served as CEO and Chairman of Foundation Medicine, a company that transformed the way pharmaceutical companies and physicians evaluate the genomic changes underlying a patient’s cancer.
+Mike is a General Partner of S32, a venture capital fund investing at the frontiers of technology and healthcare.
+Prior to joining S32 in 2017, he served as CEO and Chairman of Foundation Medicine, a company that transformed the way pharmaceutical companies and physicians evaluate the genomic changes underlying a patient’s cancer.
 He transitioned to Foundation Medicine Chairman through the close of Roche’s acquisition of the company in August of 2018.
-Previously, he was President and Chief Operating Officer of Clarient, a national leader in molecular pathology.
-Clarient was acquired by GE Healthcare in 2010.

 Daryl Pritchard, Ph.D.